Saturday, September 22, 2018

 D. 12 Apr 1705 in Champlain, New France

 It’s likely that Julien enlisted to be a soldier during the late 1650s or early 1660s.
 The timing of this meant he was part of the French military when forces were needed to defend New France from Iroquois aggression.
 The Iroquois were not only threatening the French settlers, but also the tribes to the north who were supplying furs for trading.
 In 1665, the Carignan-Salières Regiment was formed, and Julien was among the about 1,200 soldiers sent to New France.
-There were seven ships that carried the Carignan Regiment.
-Julien’s company was divided between two them, the Saint Sébastien and Le Justice, and it’s believed he was on the second ship.
+They were transported on seven ships; Julien’s company was divided between two them, the Saint Sébastien and Le Justice, and it’s believed he was on the second ship.
 After a crossing that took 112 days, the two ships arrived in Quebec City with many of the men very sick from disease onboard.

 Julien was part of the La Fouille company, which was sent upriver to establish a camp at the mouth of Rivière-du-Loup, not far from the settlement of Trois-Rivieres.
 This was unlike anything the soldiers experienced in France; the men had to chop down trees in raw wilderness and construct a fort.
 The 4 officers and 32 soldiers somehow managed to do this before winter set in.
 The structure was known as Fort de la Rivière-du-Loup, and no trace of it remains today.